Are the rides supported?

 Can I just register for the Velo de Femme?

 Yes, you may just register for the Velo de Femme as a stand alone event.
+Please contact us for details on this.

 When do the fairgrounds open to campers?